CatCraftYT/sd-discord-bot/README.md

 DISCORD_TOKEN=<YOUR_BOT_TOKEN>
 PUBLIC_KEY=<YOUR_PUBLIC_KEY>
 ```
-All of the information can be found in the Discord developer dashboard ([details](https://discord.com/developers/docs/getting-started#adding-credentials)).
+All of the above information can be found in the Discord developer dashboard ([details](https://discord.com/developers/docs/getting-started#adding-credentials)).

 The following steps should be done in seperate terminals:
 - Start the Stable Diffusion webui.